MassivDash/MassivDash/README.md

 ## 🔭 I’m currently working on:

 - :guardsman: ​Implementing compliance and security protocols at my current job, using the DevSecOps (#OWASP) principles, using such tools as self-hosted azure dev ops dependobot, static code and security analysis on 13 commercial projects.
-- :space_invader: S3 Manager an aws S3 GUI standalone application based on the Tauri app written in Rust and Sveltev framework.
+- :space_invader: [S3 Manager](https://github.com/MassivDash/S3_Manager) an aws S3 GUI standalone application based on the Tauri app written in Rust and Svelte framework.

 ## 🌱 I’m currently learning: